 It is possible to exacerbate a minor infraction or harmless misunderstanding by charging in and representing yourself.
 I understand the compulsion to try to make the allegation go away as quickly as possible.
 In many cases representing yourself at any stage of the process can have the opposite effect.

 In many cases, professional license actions accompany, or arise from, allegation of criminal behavior.
 Having practiced criminal defense since I started my career in 1982, I understand the crossover between criminal defense and the preservation of a professional's license.
-If you are facing a concurrent criminal allegation, it may make sense for us to discuss representation in both matters.

 If you are a professional who is already represented in a criminal matter, it is imperative that your criminal defense lawyer understand the professional license implications of every aspect of your criminal case.
 This is true even if there is currently no pending disciplinary action, as outcomes including conviction via trial or by plea bargain may trigger or support action against your professional license.
 I am happy to work with criminal defense counsel in an advisory or supplementary role to make sure that getting a deal in a criminal case doesn't result in getting dealt a bad hand later on with your licensing body.